kvnper/QidiDualExtruderFixForCura/README.md

-WARNING: Currently not final.
-Does not work when first extruder is disabled and second extruder enabled.

 # Cura-PostProcessing-Plugin_QidiDualExtruderFixForCura
 A Post Processing script for Ultimaker's Cura to fix the issue with QIDI 3D printers with dual extruders